Database Repositories

 where

-clauses to the query.
+The where method may be used to add WHERE clauses to the query.
 The method accepts an object of key-value pairs, where the keys are the column names and the values are the values to be compared against.

 In addition to comparing primitive values, you may also compare a column against another column: